-• β-thalassemia/SCD Product Candidate Licenses.
-We have in-licensed patents and patent applications that are directed to certain specific compositions of matter and methods for treating β-thalassemia/SCD.
-As of January 31, 2020, we had an exclusive license to one issued U.S. patent and one pending U.S. patent application and as well as 17 corresponding foreign patents and 22 pending corresponding foreign applications.
+Our β-thalassemia and SCD research programs also include in-licensed patents and patent applications that are directed to certain specific compositions of matter and methods for treating β-thalassemia/SCD.
+As of January 31, 2021, we had an exclusive license to two issued U.S. patents and one pending U.S. patent application and as well as 25 corresponding foreign patents and 15 pending corresponding foreign applications.
 We expect the issued composition of matter patents to expire in 2035 in the United States and in the rest of the world (excluding possible patent term extensions).
 Further, we expect any composition of matter or method patents, if issued from the pending patent applications, if applicable, and if the appropriate maintenance, renewal, annuity or other governmental fees are paid, to expire in 2035 (worldwide, excluding possible patent term extensions).
 We expect any other patents in this portfolio, if issued, and if the appropriate maintenance, renewal, annuity, or other governmental fees are paid, to expire from 2035 (worldwide, excluding possible patent term extensions).
-In addition, as of January 31, 2020, we had a non-exclusive license to four issued U.S. patents, one pending U.S. patent application, and six pending corresponding foreign patent applications and 29 issued foreign patents.
+In addition, as of January 31, 2021, we had a non-exclusive license to five issued U.S. patents, three pending corresponding foreign patent applications and 32 issued foreign patents.
 We expect the issued composition of matter and method patents to expire in 2029 in the United States and in the rest of the world (excluding possible patent term extensions).
-We expect any composition of matter or method patents, if issued from the pending patent applications, if applicable, and if the appropriate maintenance, renewal, annuity or other governmental fees are paid, to expire in 2029 (worldwide, excluding possible patent term extensions).
-We expect any other patents in this portfolio, if issued, and if the appropriate maintenance, renewal, annuity, or other governmental fees are paid, to expire in 2029 (worldwide, excluding possible patent term extensions).
+We expect any composition of matter or method patents, if applicable, and if the appropriate maintenance, renewal, annuity or other governmental fees are paid, to expire in 2029 (worldwide, excluding possible patent applications, if applicable, and if the appropriate maintenance, renewal, annuity or other governmental fees are paid, to expire in 2029 (worldwide, excluding possible patent term extensions).
+We expect any composition of matter or method patents, if issued from the pending patent applications, if applicable, and if the appropriate maintenance, renewal, annuity o